-- 16. Pupil Progress: You will have an opportunity to review your child's progress once every term and at the annual year group parents evening.
+- 16. Student Progress: You will have an opportunity to review your child's progress once every term and at the annual year group parents evening.
 Next steps are distributed with all Progress Reviews to help address gaps in learning. - 17.
 Liverpool Archdiocesan Levy: As you have chosen a Catholic School to provide an education for your child to ensure that they are taught under the Catholic ethos, the Archdiocese requests that each household voluntarily donates £10 per family per academic year. - 18.
-Mobile Phones: Pupils are allowed to bring mobile phones into school as long as they are switched off and out of sight but they do so at their own risk.
-There is no need for any pupil to contact parents/carers on their mobile phone during the school day.
-In an emergency pupils or parents/carers can contact each other through the official school channels.
-It is necessary to restrict the use of mobile phones as they can cause a number of problems.
-Please refer to Maricourt Mobile Phone Policy on our website: www.maricourt.net.
-If you require a hard copy of this please contact Maricourt direct on 0151 33 3366. - 19.
-Peripatetic Music Lessons: Peripatetic music lessons may be made available to pupils and will be arranged by Head of Music, in the first few weeks of term.
-Should your child be interested in this facility please enclose a letter addressed to Mrs Rimmer, Head of Music Department. - 20.
-Car Parking: Can I please ask Parents/carers bringing children to school by car to leave them at the lay by at the Arnold Campus (no parent should drive into either car park to drop off pupils), even when pupils are journeying to Newman Hall.
+Mobile Phones: Students are allowed to bring mobile phones into school as long as they are switched off and out of sight but they do so at their own risk.
+There is no need for any student to contact parents/carers on their mobile phone during the school day.
+In an emergency students or parents/carers can contact each other through the official school channels.
+It is necessary to restrict the use of mobile phones as they can cause a number of problems - 19.
+Peripatetic Music Lessons: Peripatetic music lessons may be made available to students and will be arranged by the Music and Performing Arts Curriculum Leader, in the first few weeks of term.
+Should your child be interested in this facility please enclose a letter addressed to the Curriculum Leader, Music and Performing Arts. - 20.
+Car Parking: Can I please ask Parents/carers bringing children to school by car to leave them at the lay by at the Arnold Campus (no parent should drive into either car park to drop off students), even when students are journeying to Newman Hall.
 Hall Lane and Damfield Lane are extremely busy and a serious accident could be caused by cars stopping near school gates.
 DO NOT PARK IN THE BUS STOP. - 21.
 Chewing gum is strictly forbidden.
-Any pupil found using chewing gum will be given an appropriate sanction, which may include a detention, may be asked to remove chewing gum from school furniture or fittings. - 22.
+Any student found using chewing gum will be given an appropriate sanction, which may include a detention, may be asked to remove chewing gum from school furniture or fittings. - 22.
 Relationship and Sex Education (RSE): Our relationship and sex education is delivered through the Religious Education, Personal, Health, and Social Education, Science, Physical Education and Geography curriculum.
 To ensure high quality delivery, we use a number of partnerships to support the provision of our RSE curriculum.
 We also use the Ten Ten Resources during PSHE to support the Catholic Teaching of RSE across the curriculum. - 23.
 SLT Lead for transition: If you have any queries or concerns regarding your child's transition to Maricourt High School, please contact, Arnold Campus to arrange an appointment.
 It is unlikely they will be able to accommodate parents who arrive at reception without an appointment.

 Once your child starts school at Maricourt any queries or problems regarding your child's progress and/or wellbeing should be directed to the year group Progress Leader.
-However, unless it is an emergency, parents/carers are requested to please telephone the school secretary for an appointment.
+However, unless it is an emergency, parents/carers are requested to please telephone the school receptionist for an appointment.
 (Telephone: 0151 330 3366)